Revealed: Drug law change sees sharp fall in drug users prosecuted; bias against Māori remains

 In the year before the change, they prosecuted 1567 drug users, warned 2761 users and sought "other" measures for 417 people.

-Exactly the same proportion of drug users encountered by police were Māori - 35 per cent - before and after the law change.
+Exactly the same proportion of drug users facing police action were Māori - 35 per cent - before and after the law change.

 The breakdown for police action for Māori and non-Māori since the law change is: